checkly/docs.checklyhq.com/site/content/docs/integrations/terraform.md

 ### Check Groups

-Checkly's groups feature allows you to group together a set of related checks, which can also share default settings for various attributes.
+Checkly's groups feature allows you to group a set of related checks, which can also share default settings for various attributes.
 Here is an example check group:

 ```terraform
 resource "checkly_check_group" "example-group" {